A Trip up to DeSoto Bend!

 Today is our anniversary.
 The husband always says “Well we haven’t made it to”______ fill in the year.
 Well we made it to 49.
-After our long road trip last fall for our anniversary we had no plans for today.
+We didn’t have plans for today after our road trip last fall to Indian Cave State Park.
 I asked the husband to take me to a favorite spot, somewhere I’ve never been.
-He said I’de never make it because his favorite spots are out in the wilderness where he loves to hunt.
-There are no paths, lot’s of ruts and lots of tromping through underbrush.
-Besides that it requires a lot of driving on short notice.
+He said I’d never make it.
+His favorite spots are out in the wilderness, where he loves to hunt, where there are no paths, lot’s of ruts and lots of tromping through underbrush.
+Besides that, it requires a lot of driving on short notice.
 135 miles round trip.
 Ok, think again.
-Let’s go up to DeSoto Bend.
-I hadn’t been up there in a very long time.
-Like since the girls were small.
-A very long long time ago.
-Only about 45 minutes from Omaha it is on the Nebraska Iowa border.
-A Federal Wildlife Preserve it is home to the Missouri River, Cottonwood Trees, Bald Eagles and in the fall millions of Geese.
+Let’s go up to DeSoto Bend National Wildlife Refuge.

 Personally I was just hoping to see some eagles and lovely fall trees.
 Well I did get a close up of a milkweed pod!

-First stop was the Visitor’s Center where they have a display of all types of creatures you will find in the park.
+First stop, was the Visitor’s Center, where they have a display of all types of creatures you will find in the park.

-They had an actual eagles nest on display and I was shocked at how huge it was.
+They had an actual eagles nest on display.
+I was shocked to see how huge it was.
 About 6′ in diameter.

-We walked past deer, coyote and beaver pelts, an interactive display for the kids that had some skeletons, birds nest, turtle shells and feathers and eventually made our way to the Bertrand Display.
+After that, we walked past deer, coyote and beaver pelts, an interactive display for the kids that had some skeletons, birds nest, turtle shells and feathers and eventually made our way to the Bertrand Display.
 The Bertrand was a post Civil War Era Steamboat that sunk near DeSoto Bend.
-It was rediscovered in 1967 by two young Omaha men and recovered in 1969.
+Two young Omaha men rediscovered it in 1967 and recovered it in 1969.

 Do you even know what bitters are?
-I of course had heard the term but was never able to associate it with anything.
+I, of course, had heard the term, but was never able to associate it with anything.
 Turns out it was any “Medicine Mans” concoction.
 Usually starting with whiskey and ending with herbs.
 Bitters for every ailment!!!

 Crates and crates of the stuff.
 Different manufacturers different shaped bottles.
 Lots of bottles of Pickled Cucumbers (oh, pickles) along with Brandied fruit!